YongLipTeh/FifoInventory/README.md

 Besides this file, you may also compile the main file and run the program through tkinter program.
 ## Tests

-Basic tests have been made with the program to ensure consistent result.
+Basic tests have been made with the program to ensure consistent results.
 However, most of the tests are done on the source code through the unittest module.

 ### Unit  Tests
-Basic unit testing has been made to make sure these inputs are correct.
+Basic unit tests have been made to make sure the inputs and outputs are correct.
 * Correct conversion of string into datetime objects.
 * Correct sorting of orders according to date and indexes.
 * Raising error when sale is more than inventory left.